lh3/lh3.github.com/_posts/2021-01-11-minigraph-as-a-multi-assembly-sv-caller.md

 primate or human lineage (e.g. AMY\* and NBPF\* genes).
 [My last blog post][collapse] mentioned 10% genes that have multiple copies in CHM13 are single-copy in GRCh38.
 These genes mostly come from the "Partial-repeat" bar, too.
-With short reads, we can observe transposon insertion break points and copy number changes and with long reads, we can call VNTRs, but only with multi-assembly callers like minigraph, we can have the access to the near full spectrum of SVs, with the exception of centromeric repeats.
+With short reads, we can observe signals of transposon insertions and copy number changes and with long reads, we can call VNTRs, but only with multi-assembly callers like minigraph, we can have the access to the near full spectrum of SVs, with the exception of centromeric repeats.